 2. Whether it is recyclable or not.

-3. Does it include post-consumer recycled (PCR) content, and therefore promote circularity?
+3. Does it include post-consumer recycled (PCR) content and promote circularity?

-• All packaging types except plastic films and flexibles to be labelled Recycle / Do Not Recycle by 31st March 2026.
+• All packaging types except plastic films and flexibles are to be labelled Recycle / Do Not Recycle by March 31 2026.

 • Products will require the "Recycle Now"' logo.